BitcoinQnA/ln-guide/index.md

 ## Get started

-Theory is great but there's nothing quite like simply getting stuck in.
+Theory is great but there's nothing quite like getting your hands dirty.

 Download [Breez](Https://Breez.technology), backup your seed phrase and you are ready to receive via Lightning.
 Your channels are managed for you (for a small fee) and you can even send/receive Bitcoin on chain.
 The app will deal with this on your behalf using submarine swaps and will send or deposit the equivalent amount of sats via Lightning.
 [Here](https://youtu.be/5zhW7ilOjWg) is what that process looks like.